CO32-/b3stats/titles.md

 2   | Bakermat | One Day (Vandaag)
 2   | Bastille | Pompeii
 2   | Eiffel 65 | Blue (Da ba dee)
+2   | Heart | All I wanna do is make love to you
 2   | R.E.M. | Man On The Moon
 2   |  | Ofree
 2   | Simply Red | Stars